github-aws-runners/terraform-aws-github-runner/tests/ministack/README.md

 The test then invokes the pool Lambda with a pool size of one and verifies every expected GitHub API route for pool reconciliation, including the installation, token, runner-list, and registration-token calls, before confirming that it creates a second EC2 runner.
-For both the scale-up and pool runners, it invokes the scale-down Lambda and verifies every expected GitHub API route, including installation resolution, token creation, runner listing, runner-state lookup, and runner deletion.
+Installation lookup is mocked for configurations that do not provide a stored installation ID, but is conditional and is not a required assertion.
+The test also verifies the `ghr:Application`, `ghr:environment`, `ghr:created_by`, `ghr:Type`, and `ghr:Owner` tags used to discover managed instances.
+For both the scale-up and pool runners, it invokes the scale-down Lambda and verifies every required GitHub API route, including token creation, runner listing, runner-state lookup, and runner deletion.
 It then verifies the GitHub runner `404`, checks the scale-down log entry as supplementary evidence, and verifies EC2 termination.
 The pool schedule is configured for a far-future date because the test invokes the Lambda directly.